LucasRoesler/name-classifier/README.md

 # Classify Name

 ### Training
-You can retrain the model using
+After adding more datat to `/classify/function/data/names`, you can retrain the model using

 ```bash
 cd classify/function/core/